 Weather conditions will have two types of impact - wet conditions preventing earthwork and thunderstorms causing shutdown of all activity.
 The clay-rich soils of the site become impassible during and for days after precipitation events.
+Per the comment from SWQB, work will be scheduled during the season when Ambrosia Lake is dry.
 The proposed schedule assumes that MMD comments on the Reclamation Plan will be made in not more than 30 days from submittal and that approval of the Final Reclamation Plan will be received not more than 30 days after submittal.